 In 2016 Lindsay began assisting in the rehab and training of fearful unsocialized rescued dogs with Second Chance Sato.
-Lindsay also works along side Bridge to Home Animal Rescue to help rehab and rehome difficult dogs.
+Lindsay also worked along side Bridge to Home Animal Rescue to help rehab and rehome difficult dogs.
 She now currently helps struggling owners safely rehome dogs into a more suitable home.

 Lindsay is on a mission to educate and improve the lives of dog owners and their dogs by helping them create a balanced state of mind and build a solid, lasting relationship.
 She teaches struggling owners how to close the gaps in communication with their dogs to gain a clear conversation of trust and respect.
 By offering dog training services to Eighty Four and surrounding areas of Pittsburgh she hopes to reduce the amount of owner surrenders.